 Areas of study

-Undergraduates can choose from among 21 majors, more than 40 minors, and numerous areas of graduate study and professional certificate programs.
-Interdisciplinary programs such as Gender, Sexuality and Women's Studies include classes in several departments; some, like Film Studies, also include classes in other colleges.
+Undergraduates can choose from more than 20 majors, nearly 50 minors, and numerous areas of graduate study and professional certificate programs.
+Interdisciplinary programs such as Medical Humanities, Gender, Sexuality and Women's Studies include classes in several departments; some, like Film Studies, also include classes in other colleges.